tekktrik/CircuitPythonukiah/README.rst

 If conenction is successful, the CircuitPythonukiah should immediately begin operating based on the current time relative to candle light.

-* If it is before the start of the first Hanukkah light time the device will not light up any LEDs until it's time, at which point the shamash LED and first candle will turn on, accompanied by a small rendition of "Maoz Tzur" depending on your sound muting settings.
+* If it is before the start of the first Hanukkah light time, the device will not light up any LEDs until it's time, at which point the shamash LED and first candle will turn on, accompanied by a small rendition of "Maoz Tzur" depending on your sound muting settings.
-* If the device is plugged in during the holiday within 12 hours of candle lighting time, it will immediately light up and play the song depending on your sound muting settings.
+* If the device is plugged in during the holiday within the configured burnout time of candle lighting time, it will immediately light up and play the song depending on your sound muting settings.
-* If you plug it in between the end of this time and the next candle lighting time (so, 12 hours before a candle lighting), the device will do anything until the next candle lighting.
+* If you plug it in between the end of this time and the next candle lighting time (so, "HOURS_BEFORE_BURNOUT" hours before a candle lighting), the device will not do anything until the next candle lighting.
-* After the holiday (12 hours after candle light for "burnout" mode or 24 hours otherwise) all the LEDs will turn off and remain as such forever.
+* After the holiday ("HOURS_BEFORE_BURNOUT hours after candle light for "burnout" mode or 24 hours otherwise) all the LEDs will turn off and remain as such forever.
 This means you MUST replug it in every year.

 It is worth mentioning that it currently finds the candle lighting times for the